laszewsk/mlcommons/webpage/frontpage-v3.md

 ## Mission

+Evaluate, Organize, Curate, and Integrate artifacts around Applications, M odels(algorithms), Infrastructure, and the 3 MLCommons Pillars Benchmarks, Datasets, and Best Practices.
+These artifacts are open source and accessible through the MLCommons GitHub.
+Our input comes from independently funded a ctivities and experts in Industry, Government, and Research.

+This includes the folowing activities.

 Encourage and support the curation of large-scale experimental and scientific datasets and the engineering of ML benchmarks operating on those datasets.
 The WG will engage with scientists, academics,